-- The tone with snare is more mid-range heavy and dense than the Sm57.
+The tone with the snare is more mid-range heavy and dense than the Sm57.
 Overall people are saying it does perform better for snares as well as guitar amps and cabinets.

-- The SM57 sounds slightly muddier and boxier than the i5.
+The SM57 sounds are slightly muddier and boxier than the i5.

 The i5 is more natural-sounding and less compressed than the SM57.

 The low end of the i5 is punchier than the 57.